100 years later, Harvard's Rose Bowl win still surprises - WHIZ News

 And then came the war.

 Unbeaten Oregon, known as the Webfoots, was the top team in the West.
-Harvard had been invited before, but declined because the school’s Christmas break wasn’t long enough for the transcontinental train ride that would take them five days, one-way.
+Harvard had been invited before but declined because the school’s Christmas break was too short for the transcontinental train ride that would take them five days, one-way.

 This year, the schedule worked out.